 As you will know my Daughter who is 13 has been diagnosed with ME.
 We have been living with this chronic illness since December 2015, where she became ill following having Glandular Fever.

-May 2017 is ME Awareness month, and I will be writing a post each week, and sometimes daily about this illness, and how it affects the sufferer and family.
-Unfortunately, ME is one of those illnesses that many professionals do not believe is an illness, or they do not know how to treat it, and shockingly some of the advice given is damaging to the sufferer.
+May 2017 is ME Awareness month.
+I will be writing a post each week, and sometimes daily.
+About this illness, and how it affects the sufferer and family.
+Unfortunately, ME is one of those illnesses that many professionals do not believe is an illness.
+Or they do not know how to treat it.
+Shockingly some of the advice given is damaging to the sufferer.

 I will start off with the many levels of ME

-There is a lot of speculation out there, that ME sufferers are just tired and need to sleep more or have routined bedtimes, or that they are just lazy.
-This is simply not the case, my Daughter also sufferers 24/7 migraine type headaches and is on daily medication for this to keep the pain away, brain fog, pains in her legs and feeling so unwell.
+There is a lot of speculation out there, that ME sufferers are just tired and need to sleep more.
+Or have routined bedtimes, or that they are just lazy.
+This is simply not the case.
+My Daughter also sufferers 24/7 migraine type headaches.
+She is on daily medication for this to keep the pain away, brain fog, pains in her legs and feeling so unwell.

 If we have to go to a hospital appointment, we have to prepare in advance, and on the day make it as stress free as possible, so that she can cope in the best way she can.
 It always results in payback and she suffers afterwards.
 Gone are the days of just getting up and going out.